 Bromley Park is a neighborhood park off Briarcliff Street near the corner of Nixon and Huron Parkway in the northeast corner of the city.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 The park is 2.5 acres in size.
-The park features an expansive playground, picnic tables, benches, an open grass play field and a beautiful rose garden that has planted and maintained by one of the neighbors for decades.
+The park features a large playground, picnic tables, benches, an open grass play field and a rose garden that has been maintained by a neighbor for decades.
 There are several small stands of trees including a variety of maples and pines.
-Also within the park is a small grove in a wooded area with a little free library entitled the Bromley Book Box.
-Paved paths connect the park to Briafcliff on the west and Sheffield Court to the east.
+Also in the park is a small grove in a wooded area with Bromley Book Box, a little free library.
+Paved paths connect the park to Briarcliff on the west and Sheffield Court to the east.

 Access and Parking

-The park's western edge along Briarcliff Street is entirely open to access, and there is a paved path into the park that connects to the sidewalk along Briarcliff.
+The park's western edge along Briarcliff Street is entirely open to access, and there is a paved path into the park.
 There is parking all along the street right in front of the park.

 There is also a paved path access on the east side of the park which connects to Sheffield Court.
 There is street parking along that street as well.